jvandewiel/openhab_voicecontrol/README.md

 - trigger word -> responds by sending text string to festival_server and playing audio
 - if recog, send to openhab -> execute command -> send response (text) -> send to server for audio -> play audio

-Following steps need to be executed; assumption on sserver is as follows:
-- 1 machine that runs OpenHab (OH Server)
-- 1 machine that runs the "voice to command" server; I used a Raspberry Pi (RPi)
-- 1 machine that runs Festival TTS (in my case this runs on the same machine as OpenHAB)

 All machines run a flavour of Ubuntu 12.04/Linux